 But most generators found under this class and it forms the basis of most of the chapter.
 The largest generators used in most major power stations are usually turbo type generators.
 This type of generator operates at high speeds and it’s usually directly coupled to steam or a gas turbine.

 This generator rotor is made from the solid steel for strength and embedded in slots with the rotor are the field of the excitation windings.
 The outer stator of the generator also contains windings that are located in slots and this is again for mechanical strength so that the teeth between the slots form a good magnetic path.

 The most constructional features are very specialized such as the hydrogen cooling system instead of the air cooling system and the direct water cooling inside the stator windings so that only passing reference is made to this class of machines in the following descriptions.

 This type of generator commonly used in smaller and medium power ranges is the salient-pole generator.
 Here the rotor windings are wound around the poles which project from the center of the rotor.
 But the stator construction is similar in form to the turbo-generator stator and it less commonly used are induction generators and the inductor alternators.

 Induction generators use to have a simple form of rotor construction in which aluminum bars are cast into a stack of laminations.
 Aluminum bars require no insulation and the rotor is therefore much cheaper to manufacture and it’s much more reliable than the turbo and the salient-pole generator.

 Inductor alternators have laminated rotors with slots and producing a flux pulsation in the stator as the rotor turns.
 These type of machines are usually used for specialized applications where requiring high frequency.

-Now if you find this post useful the please share with your friends and don’t forget to subscribe to our newsletter for regular electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for the regular electrical update.
 Thanks!